McGillRocketTeam/ground-station/README.md

 - Independent recovery or tracking equipment when it is present in the mission setup.

 This inventory will change as the vehicle and ground equipment change.
-The rule does not: infrastructure is operational equipment.
-A weak bridge, overloaded switch, failing battery, stale sensor, or missing camera can matter as much as a bad avionics reading.
+The guiding rule does not: infrastructure is operational equipment.

 ## Design principles